aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-4-release-notes/_index.md

 - **SLIDESCLOUD-1155** Uploading file throws ApiException with default arguments

 ## **Public API changes**
-### **Add/remove watermarks to presentations**
+### **Add/remove watermarks**
-A new **watermark** POST & PUT methods allow to merge presentations from a multipart request body.
-You can optionally provide a JSON to specify merge details (like slides to merge).
-You can also merge presentations provided in request body with ones that exist on the storage.
+A new **watermark** resource allow to add and delete watermarks in presentations.
+You can specify watermark parameters using query string, JSON or image file.
 #### **Example 1 - add a text watermark to a presentation**

 ```